Richard Peet: Scholarly contributions

 Peet’s doctoral research applied von Thunen’s theories to the global expansion of commercial agriculture.
 However much of his later work was inspired by living in the racially and socially charged situation in America during the 1960s.
 His early books and articles helped define the field of radical and critical geography.
 Peet has written extensively on a variety of topics.
 Along with other authors such as David Harvey he was part of a movement of radical geographers that have drawn on Marxist theory and techniques.
 He uses the techniques of political economy, looking for interconnections and processes at a variety of scales and over time.
 Peet believed that geography must do more than simply provide explanations and descriptions of problems studied, but rather attempt to propose alternatives.
+His political economy focus was critiqued by post-modern and post-capitalist thinkers.

 During the 1980s and 1990s Peet's focus shifted to the politics and ecology of international development, particularly the systematic underdevelopment of nations peripheral to the capitalist west.
 His work is critical of neo-liberal development theory and global governance institutions such as the International Monetary Fund, the World Bank and the World Trade Organization.
 He was a supporter of the socialist revolution in Grenada, working there prior to the US invasion in 1983.

-Peet founded the radical journal of geography, Antipode, in 1970 and was an editor until 1985.
+Peet published what he called his last book, a short one entitled Global Finance Capitalism in 2021.

+Journal editing

+Peet founded the radical journal of geography, Antipode at Clark University, in 1970 with Ben Wisner and other radical graduate students.
+It is now one of the top 10 journals in the anglophone world of geography, but until 1978 it was housed in a basement room in the Graduate School of Geography, and until the late 70s, mimeographed from typewritten pages stapled by hand, then distributed by mail to subscribers.
+Peet was an editor until 1985, when the journal was sold to Blackwell, which later became Wiley.
 He co-edited Economic Geography from 1992-1998.
-In 2008 he founded a new independent journal, Human Geography: a new radical journal, free of the influence of large publishing houses.
-He is now working on a new book on global finance capital.
+In 2008 he founded a new independent journal, Human Geography: a new radical journal, published by the independent Institute of Human Geography.
+As subscriptions picked up, a fund was established to support radical and activist geographical projects worldwide.
+Human Geography continues to be independently owned by the non-profit Institute of Human Geography and is published by SAGE.
+Following Peet's original intentions, it continues to fund and support radical and activist geographical projects worldwide.